davatorium/rofi/doc/rofi-theme.5.markdown

 ```
-> ci is case-indicator
+> ci is the case-indicator

 ### Advanced layout

 The layout of **rofi** can be tweaked by packing the 'fixed' widgets in a custom structure.

-The following widgets names are 'fixed' widgets with functionality:
+The following widgets are 'fixed' with functionality:

  * prompt
  * entry